Tuesday, July 2, 2019

 By Ezekiel Kimosop

 Miriam was the sister of Aaron and Moses.
-Given that she is the only sister among the three siblings of Amram son of Levi she was possibly the girl mentioned in Exodus 2 who ingeniously suggested to Pharaoh's daughter that she identifies a Hebrew maid for Moses who had just been salvaged from the River Nile.
-This would place Miriam as the eldest of the children of Amram, However Exodus 2 makes no mention of Aaron who is listed as Moses' elder brother in Exodus 7:7.
+Given that she is the only sister among the three siblings of Amram son of Levi, she was possibly the girl mentioned in Exodus 2 who ingeniously suggested to Pharaoh's daughter that she identifies a Hebrew maid for Moses who had just been salvaged from the River Nile.
+This would place Miriam as the eldest of the children of Amram.
+However Exodus 2 makes no mention of Aaron who is listed as Moses' elder brother in Exodus 7:7.

 Little is known about Miriam beyond the few references [twelve in number] mentioned in a number of Pentateuch Scriptures, majorly in the book of Numbers (cf. Numbers 12:1, 4 5, 10,15; 20:1; 26:59; Deut.
-24:9] .
+24:9).

-In 1 Chronicles 6:3-4, Miriam's father is mentioned as Amram, a son of Levi and God confirms her prophetic ministry.
-God declares that He sent before the children of Israel Moses Aaron and Miriam.
-Again the order of names here signifies their prophetic authority.
-Moses was the last born but he was God's chosen leader over Israel.
-Aaron was the high priest while Miriam was a minor prophet.
+Moses was the last born among the Amram siblings yet he was God's chosen leader over Israel.
+Aaron was the first High Priest of Israel while Miriam was a minor prophet.
 Again this is a lesson to us that God is not a respecter of persons.
-The Bible is replete with stories which demonstrate that God can elevate a person from obscurity to stardom!
+The Bible is replete with illustrations that demonstrate that God can elevate a person of insignificance from social obscurity to stardom!

 The death of Miriam in Kadesh is recorded in Numbers 20:1.
-No mourning was mentioned perhaps because of the disgrace she had invited upon herself.
+No mourning was mentioned perhaps because of the disgrace that she had invited upon herself.

-Little is also known of her specific prophetic works in Scripture.
-This does not suggest that she was inactive or that her ministry was remote.
-God may have spoken through her on some occasions that are not recorded in the Bible.
+Despite her sibling seniority and prophetic stature, Miriam ranked third in leadership authority after Moses and Aaron.
+Little is also known of her prophetic works in Scripture.
+This does not however suggest or imply that her prophetic ministry was insignificant.
+God may have spoken through her on some occasions that are not recorded in Scripture.

-Was Miriam probably serving among the women?
 Some consider the incident described in Exodus 15:20-21 as evidence of this fact.
 This is however difficult to tell from Scripture.
-The fact that she is listed alongside her brothers in 1 Chronicles 6:3-4 suggests that she was a prominent spiritual leader who served among God's people and if this was restricted to the women leadership then the Bible is silent about it.
+The fact that she is listed alongside her brothers in 1 Chronicles 6:3-4 suggests that she was a prominent spiritual leader who served among God's people.
+If this ministry was restricted to women leadership then the Bible is silent about it.

 Going back to Exodus 2, and assuming that Miriam was indeed the girl mentioned here, we can make a few observations on her character and skills.

-The fact that God used her to convince the Egyptian princess to give a soft landing to her kid brother Moses was evidence that she was a creative person who thought on her feet.
+Miriam was undoubtedly a sharp and decisive person.
+She was passionate and courageous.
+The fact that God used her to convince the Egyptian princess to give a soft landing to her kid brother Moses was perhaps evidence that she was a creative person who thought on her feet.
 Her creativity was again evident in her act of leading the Hebrew women in praising God in Exodus 15:20.
-She picked up her timbrel and all the women followed her in extolling the greatness of God and His awesome power that He demonstrated in the salvation of Israel from their enemies.
+She picked up her timbrel and all the women followed her in extolling the greatness of God and His awesome power that He had demonstrated in rescuing of Israel from their enemies.

 MIRIAM'S LEGACY